carlcortright/agent-engineering-framework/README.md

 ## Key Patterns

-### 1. Self-Editing Objects that Delegate Responsibilities
+### 1. Self-Editing Objects That Delegate Responsibilities

 Objects maintain their own state and can modify themselves: